 A1- Application form

 F- Proof of Polish descent

 E- College admission letters

 I- $35 application fee and checklist

 Send hard copy materials to:

 New York, NY 10065

-When the application period is closed send an e-mail to the Scholarship and Grant Officer and ask to be added to the Polish American Club of North Jersey Scholarship mailing list.
-Be sure to include information that illustrates your eligibility for this scholarship, for example: I am an American of Polish descent and my grandmother is a member of PACNJ.
-My current GPA is 3.25 and I will be entering college in the Fall of 2019.
-Please add my name to the PACNJ mailing list.
-We will add your e-mail address to our list for one year and will send you an e-mail notification when the scholarship application period cycle opens.
+When the application period is closed e-mail us and ask to be added to the Polish American Club of North Jersey Scholarship mailing list.
+Include information that clearly illustrates your eligibility for this scholarship, for example: My parents are members of PACNJ.
+My current GPA is 3.25 and I will be entering college in the Fall of 2022.